 Weather in Italy in January

-Italy is not warm in January.
+Italy is not warm in January, so it may not be the best time to go to Italy if you don’t like cold weather.
 Rome’s daytime high is 13°C, the nights are around 3°C. Even down south in Sicily, the average temperature is 12°C.

 You’ll see cloudy skies and light showers throughout the month.
-In fact, in January, Rome gets more rainfall than London, UK!
-There will be far fewer people visiting Rome this time of year, so if you care more about beating the crowds than being a little chilly, it’s a good time of year to schedule a trip.
+In fact, in January, Rome gets more rainfall than London!
+There will be far fewer people visiting Rome this time of year, so if you care more about beating the crowds and getting a good deal than being a little chilly, it’s one of the best times to visit Italy and schedule a trip.

 Further north, it’s colder; in Venice, for example, it’s around 4°C (but it is drier).
 Sea temperatures around the coast are chilly – 15°C.

-However, January is possibly one of the best times to visit Italy if you’re planning on skiing or snowboarding.
-Just after the Christmas vacation, and before high season, ski resorts, rentals, and even lessons may much better value this time of year.
+However, January is possibly one of the best times to visit Italy if you’re planning on skiing or snowboarding in the Dolomites.
+Just after the Christmas vacation, and before high season, ski resorts, rentals, and even lessons may be much better value this time of year.

 Weather in February in Italy

 Temperatures are still pretty cool in February, especially in the mornings and evenings.
-Rain is still a consistent feature, but it is drier than January in general.
+Rain is still a consistent feature in many Italian cities, but February is drier than January in general.

 The north remains chilly – Milan’s average daytime high is 6°C, with nights hovering around 1°C. But the north also tends to get less rain, which is good if you don’t like getting wet.
 Sicily’s average, on the other hand, is about 9°C.